 Is the tour wheelchair accessible?

-The tour and the downtown hunt are both wheelchair accessible.
-There is a steep hill at the very beginning of the tour, before the first stop, so some guests with mobility issues have found it easier to be dropped off at the edge of the Walnut Street Bridge at 100 Walnut Street, where they can join the tour on the way to the first stop after someone has checked their party in at the shop.
+The tours and the downtown hunt are both wheelchair accessible.
+There is a hill at the beginning of the Murder & Mayhem tour, so if you will call us to check in by phone before the start of the tour, you can meet us at the old courthouse at 635 Walnut St, and we will simply do the first story there.
 Because the cemetery has no paved paths and can be a bit rough, the cemetery hunt is not wheelchair accessible.

 Is the tour pet friendly?

 Yes, well-behaved pets are welcome on both the tour and the downtown hunt.
 However, please note that the tour does not end where it starts, and pets other than service animals are not allowed on Chattanooga’s free electric shuttle, which many guests use to return to their cars after the tour.
 The walk back to the Shuttle Terminal North (about a block and a half from the shop) is about 6 blocks.
 Because the all-adult hunt goes into a cemetery, pets other than service animals are not allowed on the UTC/Cemetery hunt.

 Children are allowed on our downtown ghost tour.
 However, please use your judgment about whether this is something your child would enjoy.
 An outside walking ghost tour may not be the best choice of entertainment for youngsters frightened of monsters under the bed, or worn-out toddlers.
 Our downtown ghost hunt is generally limited to ages 10 and up, and though we do not require ID, our cemetery ghost hunt is 18+ only.

 Yes, we offer discounts for groups of 8 or more!
 We also are a very popular attraction with school groups as kids of all ages will be fascinated by how interesting the history of Chattanooga can be!